SultanBS/final-project-prompt/README.md

 ## Prompt:
 The final project is all about freedom to apply these skills to make ANYTHING YOU WANT.
 Seriously...
-ANYTHIHNG.
+ANYTHING.
 And you can do these projects in groups of your chosing or on your own.
 This is exciting, but often times the freedom of choosing anything can lead to decision-making paralysis.

 ## Things to Consider!